patriciamcphee/aboutme/_docs/how-tos.md

 }
 ```

-When using ViewController Mode, on the Navigation Bar Back Button, you can simply call **LPMessagingSDK.instance.removeConversation(self.conversationQuery!)**.
+When using ViewController Mode, on the Navigation Bar Back Button, you can call **LPMessagingSDK.instance.removeConversation(self.conversationQuery!)**.

 ##### Step 2.
 Add app privacy settings